 Now that I've got watermelon on the brain, have you ever tried a watermelon cocktail?
-I know I'm switching lanes here a bit, but this one is seriously scrumptious.
+I know I'm switching lanes here a bit, but this one is incredibly refreshing.
 Unless you don't like watermelons...or limes...or ginger ale...or cocktails.
 BUT if you like all of those things, are you in for a treat!

 - 4 Cups Watermelon, Cubed

 - 1⅓ Cups Ginger Ale

 - 3 Oz Gin (Optional)

 - Additional Lime Wedges For Garnish, If desired